shazz/shazz.github.io/content/blog/vaccines/adrenaline/adrenaline.md

 - *Self-replicating*: yes (on non-executable bootsectors)
 - *Can clean memory*: partial, only found resident program
 - *Special features*:
-    - Attaches it self to `HDV_BPB` vector to replicate itself but not for chcking for viruses on disk
+    - Attaches it self to `HDV_BPB` vector to replicate itself but not for checking for viruses on disk

 ### Description